Species and location

 The ratings provided by these schemes are outlined below and are determined using different methodologies.

-Well Managed: All FishSource scores ≥ 8.
+- Well Managed: All five FishSource scores ≥ 8.
 Any fishery that is certified to a recognized sustainability standard is automatically considered well managed, regardless of FishSource scores.

 Seafood Watch Recommendations